Work on campus - Section contents

 2019 UoM Internship Program

 Applications are closed for the 2019 Students@Work Internship Program.
-The next intake will be in early 2020.
+Advertising for the next intake will be mid June 2019.
+Dates will be updated here.
 In the meantime, refer to the Careers website for information about alternative internship opportunities and check Careers Online regularly for student employment opportunities.

 With up to 70 paid internships available this year, this is a great opportunity to: